 The dean of the University Graduate School may revoke graduate faculty status for egregious behavior or scholarly or scientific misconduct upon the recommendation of the Graduate Faculty Council.

-Faculty members are required to have a departmental endorsement to be allowed to direct dissertations, in addition to graduate faculty status.
+In addition to Graduate Faculty membership, faculty must hold the Endorsement to Direct Doctoral Research in order to chair dissertation committees.
 At least half of the members of each dissertation committee must have this endorsement.
 These endorsements are not automatically conferred.